sugarandqueries/data-analyst-learning-journal/SQL/notes.md

 - Use ```/*``` and ```*/``` to write **multi-line comments**

 ## C.R.U.D.
-* The types of operations SQL can perform are often called "CRUD," aka "creatue, read, update, delete.
+* The types of operations SQL can perform are often called "CRUD," aka "creatue, read, update, delete."
 For data professionals, we usually perform read operations.

 ## Divison
 - Using the ```/``` symbol only performs *integer* division, discarding the factional part